PyLink/PyLink/docs/technical/pmodule-spec.md

 ### Configuration key validation

-Starting with PyLink 0.10.x, protocol modules can specify which config values within a server block they need in order to work.
+Starting with PyLink 1.x, protocol modules can specify which config values within a server block they need in order to work.
 This is done by adjusting the `self.conf_keys` attribute, usually in the protocol module's `__init__()` method.
 The default set, defined in [`Classes.Protocol`](https://github.com/GLolol/PyLink/blob/1.0-beta1/classes.py#L1202-L1204), includes `{'ip', 'port', 'hostname', 'sid', 'sidrange', 'protocol', 'sendpass', 'recvpass'}`.
 Should any of these keys be missing from a server block, PyLink will bail with a configuration error.

 As an example, one protocol module that tweaks this is [`Clientbot`](https://github.com/GLolol/PyLink/blob/1.0-beta1/protocols/clientbot.py#L17-L18), which removes all options except `ip`, `protocol`, and `port`.

+## The final checklist

+Protocol modules have some very important jobs.
+If any of these aren't done correctly, you will be left with a broken, desynced services server:

+1) Handle incoming commands from the uplink.

+2) Return [hook data](hooks-reference.md) for relevant commands, so that plugins can receive data from IRC.

+3) Make sure channel/user states are kept correctly.
+Joins, quits, parts, kicks, mode changes, nick changes, etc. should all be handled accurately where relevant.

+4) Implement a series of outgoing command functions (see below), used by plugins to send commands to IRC.

+5) Set the threading.Event object `irc.connected` (via `irc.connected.set()`) when the protocol negotiation with the uplink is complete.
+This is important for plugins like Relay which must check that links are ready before spawning clients, and they will fail to work if this is not set.

+6) Check that `recvpass` is correct when applicable, and raise `ProtocolError` with a relevant error message if not.

 ## Changes
+* 2017-0X-XX (2.0-dev)
+   - Rewritten specification for IRC-protocol class convergence, as well as command functions renamed to snake case.
 * 2017-03-15 (1.2-dev)
    - Corrected the location of `self.cmodes/umodes/prefixmodes` attributes
    - Mention `self.conf_keys` as a special variable for completeness